Oh, summer! You have arrived in all your glory and heat. Nothing cools off a hot summer day like a refreshing glass of ice-cold old fashion lemonade.

 - Fresh mint leaves

-- Add fresh squeezed lemon juice and lemon zest to the sugar syrup.
+Add the freshly squeezed lemon juice and lemon zest to the sugar syrup.
 Cool completely.
 Pour the lemonade syrup into a quart jar.
 Cover tightly with the lid.
 The syrup can be kept in the refrigerator for 2 or 3 weeks.

-- When you’re read to serve the lemonade, put some ice cubes in the bottom of a glass.
+When you’re ready to serve the lemonade, put some ice cubes in the bottom of a glass.
 Our ¼ cup of the lemon syrup over the ice cubes.
 Add ¾ cup cold water or sparkling water and stir.

 - Float a thin slice of lemon and, if you like, a fresh mint leaf on top of each glass.